status-im/swarms/ideas/168-paid-master-nodes.md

 Offline inboxing is run on mail server aka master nodes.
 In the scope of e.g.
 86-push-notifications push notifications will likely be served through that as well.

-### Constraints / objections:

-- No one will pay for it.

-This is a free resource.
-If we want to subsidise it and the concern is people not wanting to stay / top up to use basic funcrtionality we can solve it by giving free SNT as part of SNT onboarding.

-- Free SNT?!

-Yes.
-For a closed beta limited to 40k people, we can limit the free amount to 5 SNT per person, which limits the downside risk this to 200k SNT ($20k at the time of this writing).

-- What about fraud?

-We can use already collected emails as identity and dedup by it.
-Max downside per email (pre-signed up) is 5 SNT, and to get it out would still be a transaction, as well as a signal to us.

-- How does this scale?

-For open beta we can figure out how to deal with SNT onboarding by e.g. using trustlines.

----

-For more on rationale of SNT utility, see the whitepaper.
-Providing onboarding SNT also furthers distribution of tokens as well as transactions on their own, a good.

-This is a hypothesis, but this is the whole basis of Status.

 ### User stories